 If you’re one of them, you don’t have to admit it.
 Just keep reading.

-This information could be worth thousands of dollars to you next April.
+This information could be worth thousands of dollars to you this April.

 What is a Tax Deduction?

-“Tax deductions are removed from taxable income (adjusted gross income) and thus lower the overall tax-expense liability,” says Investopedia.
+“Tax deductions are removed from taxable income (adjusted gross income) and thus lower the overall tax-expense liability,” explains Investopedia.